 Hours in areas that require monitors (photography darkroom, printmaking studio, metals, etc.) may differ and will be posted.
 It is the responsibility of students to adhere to the School's verbal and/or written health and safety instructions and guidelines while on campus.

 In order to access the 230 Fenway building you need an ID card(student ID or government issued).

 Continuing Education students have access to SMFA's W. Van Alan Clark Jr. Library and the MFA’s William Morris Hunt Memorial Library at Horticultural Hall.
 The two libraries have combined holdings that total more than 320,000 items.
 The library holdings reflect the strengths of the MFA collections in Art of Asia, Oceania, and Africa; Art of the Americas; Art of the Ancient World; Art of Europe; Musical Instruments; Prints, Drawings and Photographs; and Textile and Fashion Arts, as well as the SMFA library collections emphasizing post-1960 art, DVD film and animation and theoretical texts.

-SMFA welcomes visitors to the campus throughout the year and provide tours for those interested in diploma, undergraduate or graduate programs.
-Please visit the Admission Office or call 617-627-3170 to schedule a tour.
+SMFA welcomes visitors to the campus throughout the year and provide tours for those interested in the Studio Diploma program, undergraduate or graduate programs.
+Please visit the admission office or call 617-627-3170 to schedule a tour.